tencent cloud

 500000

-After selecting the TPS size, if the number of connections provided free of charge within the corresponding specifications still does not meet your requirements, you can purchase additional connections separately.
-Connections are purchased with the cluster TPS specification as the basic unit (1 unit).
+After selecting the TPS size, if the complimentary connections included in the corresponding specification do not meet your requirements, you can purchase additional connections separately.
+Connections are purchased in units based on the cluster TPS specification (1 unit = 1x TPS specification).
 The pricing is as follows:

 Edition